Skip to Content

 Heat stroke is an emergency!
 Call 9 1 1.

-Today: Scattered high clouds passing through and perhaps some low cloud cover/fog on the Big Sur Coast as we get another weak southerly surge.
-Slightly cooler, but still dangerously hot with coastal highs in the upper 70s to mid 80s and 90s to around 103ºF.
+Today: Scattered high clouds passing through and low cloud cover/fog on the coast as we get another weak southerly surge.
+Slightly cooler, but still dangerously hot with coastal highs in the 70s to mid-80s and 90s to around 103ºF.
 Windy up valleys late in the day.

 Extended: Temperatures will remain hot on Sunday and then begin to cool down on Monday.
 We’ll likely finally see the return of low clouds to the coast as early as Sunday but definitely by Monday and temperatures will return to more seasonable levels for most areas by Tuesday.